Beyond GM’s campaigns and activities include:

 Beyond GM laid the foundations for this large international project, raising a significant proportion of the funding that helped get it off the ground.
 It is now being overseen by our partners at the Gaia Foundation.

-Beyond GM collaborated with the Humane Society International, Compassion in World Farming, Food for Life Global and the European Parliament’s Sustainable Food Systems Group for a Free Lunch Logo Final_medspecial event highlighting waste – and sustainability – in the food system.
+Beyond GM collaborated with the Humane Society International, Compassion in World Farming, Food for Life Global and the European Parliament’s Sustainable Food Systems Group for a special event highlighting waste – and sustainability – in the food system.
 The Free Lunch, took place on the Esplanade of the European Parliament on September 29, 2015 and was by all accounts the largest food event outside the European Parliament ever.
 We served around 1000 people on the Esplanade and around 500 refugees camped out in Parc Maximilien received the surplus from the day.

 All the organisations behind the event were involved in the sourcing and preparation of the food – but of course we also had professional chefs including Peter O’Grady of Food for All/Feeding the 5000.
 We estimate we used between 1-1 ½ tonnes of nourishing – and non-GMO! – plant-based food that would otherwise have gone to waste.